nigelhorne/CGI-Info/README.md

         my $xml = $$paramsref{'XML'};
         # ... parse and process the XML request in $xml

-Carp if logger is not set and we detect something serious:w
+Carp if logger is not set and we detect something serious.

+Blocks some attacks,
+such as SQL and XSS injections, mustleak and directory traversals. this creating a primitive web application firewall (WAF).
+Warning - this is an extra layer, not a replacement for your other security layer.

 ## param